 Focus on target users, improve traffic quality.
 Let’s suppose, your website is focused on providing accounting or legal services.
 You try to attract the main audience from social networks.
 Expect quite high bounce rate — users aren’t usually interested in serious services here.

 Ensure high speed of website loading.
 If users find your website among search results and try to open it, they won’t wait longer than a couple of seconds.
-It is easier to move to the next one.
-This moment influences the bounce rate directly.
+It is easier to move to the next competitor’s website.
+So make sure all technical aspects of your site are perfectly fine and not influence the bounce rate directly.

 Get rid of obtrusive advertising.
 Marketing should be creative.
 The majority of users find pop-ups, glittering designs, and similar things very annoying.
 People often leave a website due to the abundance of advertising.